Back to Wyoming

 Utility scale industrial project

-An industrial project on state lands with a capital cost of at least $15 million or covering at least 320 acres, excluding coal, oil, gas, and mineral production.
+An industrial project on state lands that costs at least $15 million or covers at least 320 acres, excluding coal, oil, gas, and mineral production.

 Digital viewshed analysis